-A graduate of Eaglebrook (where he lettered in football), EO Smith (where he lettered in track), and Wesleyan University (where he played Orsino in “Twelfth Night”), Vin Suprynowicz worked his way through school as a disc jockey, short-order cook, motel night clerk, and member of the relentlessly unsuccessful rock & roll band “The Four Shadowings of Doom.”
+A graduate of Eaglebrook School, E.O.
+Smith High School, and Wesleyan University, Vin worked his way through school as a disc jockey, short-order cook, motel night clerk, and member of the relentlessly unsuccess- ful rock & roll band “The Four Shadowings of Doom.”

-He began his writing career with the alternative weekly Hartford Advocate (writing part-time and driving the delivery truck at night), eventually giving up honest work entirely to become an award-winning reporter for the daily Willimantic Chronicle, news editor of the daily Norwich Bulletin, and managing editor of the daily Northern Virginia Sun – all before he turned 27.
+He began his writing career with the alternative weekly Hartford Advocate (writing part-time and driving the delivery truck at night), eventually giving up honest work entirely to become an award-winning reporter for the daily Willimantic Chronicle, news editor of the daily Norwich Bulletin, and managing editor of the daily Northern Virginia Sun.
+He published The Providence Eagle from 1980 to 1985.

-Vin worked the Las Vegas Review Journal, leading its editorial section to win numerous industry awards, through the great Las Vegas boom.
+Vin worked on the Las Vegas Review Journal Opinion section, winning numerous industry awards, through the great Las Vegas boom.
 He rode it a bit further into the ground than Tom Mitchell, finally exiting in 2013.